 Urea and electrolytes are assessed to check for acidosis and low sodium and high creatinine levels.

-Blood glucose is assessed as hypoglycaemia is common with falciparum malaria.
+Blood glucose is assessed as hypoglycemia is common with falciparum malaria.